 ECON 360 Project Outline

-Working Tile “The Number of Shootings in Soccer, Win or Not”
+Working Tile “The Number of Shots in Soccer, Win or Not”

-Intro: Soccer is my favorite sports from primary school till now.
-I was played as a forward in my junior high and senior high.
-However, a forward will not make goal as every shooting.
+Intro: Soccer is my favorite sport from primary school till now.
+I played as a forward in my junior high and senior high.
+However, a forward will not make a goal on every shot.
 Most of shootings in one match will fail.
 Therefore, some of my teammates said to me that the number of shootings in a match is not important for a team to win.
 At that time, I did not have strong reasons to argue with them because we lost some games even our forwards did a large amount of shootings.
 Now, I want to collect some data to show that the number of shootings in a soccer match is significant for team wining%.

 Testable Causal Relationship: In this project, if the number of shootings is important for a team to win, the coach should let forward shoot every chance that he gets, ceteris paribus, to make larger percentage of win.

 Unit of Observation: There are more that hundreds of soccer teams in the world.
 I cannot collect all the data.
 I will use data from some European football leagues because the level of European leagues is recognized as the best in the world.
 I will make each soccer team as a unit to observe.
-Also, I will collect the number of shootings of each team to find it wined or not during past 3 competition seasons.
+Also, I will collect the number of shootings of each team to find it won or not during past 3 competition seasons.

 Y( win% ) =

-𝛽0 + 𝛽1( the number of shootings) + control variables + error terms,
+𝛽0 + 𝛽1( the number of shootings per game) + control variables + error terms,

 and I expect 𝛽1 is positive.